Transgender persons and transsexuals:

 Terminology used to refer to transgender persons:

-Transgender persons were typically identified as being of one gender at birth, but now have a different gender identity.
+Transgender persons were typically identified as being of one gender at birth, but who has a different gender identity later in life.
 Most now regard themselves as being of the gender opposite their birth-identified gender.
 A minority view themselves as having no gender, having a gender intermediate between male and female, or alternating over time between male and female.
 About six of every thousand adults (0.6%) are a transgender person.
 They total about 4 million people worldwide.

 Some young children identify as being of a gender different from their birth-identified gender as young as 3 years-of-age.
 However, most switch back before puberty.
 If a child identifies as transgender is "insistent, consistent, and persistent" 7 from a very young age until puberty, almost all will continue as transgender for their entire life.

 The word "transgender" is an adjective, not a noun or verb.
 So, there are transgender women, transgender men, transgender issues, etc. A group of transgender persons are not referred to as "transgenders" or "transgendered."
 The abbreviation "trans" is often used, as in "trans woman" or "trans man."

 Terms related to sex and gender are often confused.
 Among the medical, counseling and LGBT community, the following terms are often used:

 - A newborn is typically identified as male, female, or (rarely) intersexed by the attending physician or doula, depending upon an visual assessment of the baby's genital region.